Glebe Dirty Reds: 2019

 On 17 February Glebe returned to Wentworth Park and played in a pre-season trial against North Sydney which finished with Glebe running out winners 24–12.
 This was the first time Glebe had played against North Sydney in 90 years with their last meeting being in 1929.

 At the end of the 2019 Ron Massey Cup season, Glebe finished in second last position on the table only 2 points above last placed Brothers Penrith.

 2020

 On 16 February, Glebe played in a pre-season trial match against fellow foundation side Newtown at Wentworth Park.
-It was the first time in 91 years that the two club's had played against each other in a game.
-Newtown would run out comfortable 20-0 winners.
+It was the first time in 91 years that the two clubs had played against each other in a game.
+Newtown would run out comfortable 20–0 winners.

 Due to the COVID-19 pandemic.
 The Ron Massey Cup and Sydney Shield competitions were cancelled along with the Canterbury Cup NSW.
 As a result, Glebe entered into the temporary Presidents Cup competition.
-Glebe would go on to reach the grand final against the Maitland Pickers but were defeated 17-16 at Bankwest Stadium.
+Glebe would go on to reach the grand final against the Maitland Pickers but were defeated 17–16 at Bankwest Stadium.